microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 example, a dog's bark can be downloaded [here](http://freesound.org/people/davidmenke/sounds/231762/) and a cat's meow can be downloaded [here](https://freesound.org/people/tuberatanka/sounds/110011/).

-These can be used with the `play_sound` function that's available in the `tutorialHelpers` module, to play sounds on your computer or on the Raspberry Pi.
+These can be used with the `play_sound` function that's available in the `tutorial_helpers` module, to play sounds on your computer or on the Raspberry Pi.
 More details on playing sounds can be found in [Notes on Playing Audio](/ELL/tutorials/Notes-on-Playing-Audio).

 ## Troubleshooting